flgoyens/flgoyens.github.io/_pages/about.md

 title: ""
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 # About me

 In January 2022 I started a Postdoc at the university of Paris Dauphine with Clément Royer.

 Prior to that:

-- Ph.D. in the Applied Mathematics department at the University of Oxford.
+- Ph.D. in mathematics at the University of Oxford.
 I worked with Coralia Cartis and Armin Eftekhari.
 My research was supported by the Alan Turing Institute.
 The Institute located in London is the UK's national institute for Data Science.
+My thesis is called "A Riemannian perspective on nonlinear matrix recovery and constrained optimization".

 - Undergraduate and Master's Degree in Mathematical Engineering at UCLouvain in Belgium.
 I worked with Pierre-Antoine Absil, Wen Huang and Raphael Jungers.
 My master thesis is about "Quasi-Newton methods for nonsmooth Riemannian optimization".